luxonis/depthai-python/docs/source/install.rst

     Please refer to :ref:`Supported Platforms` if any issues occur.

-Once installed, you can :ref:`install the DepthAI library <Install from PyPI>`.
+Once installed, you can :ref:`install the DepthAI library <Install from PyPI>` from PyPI.

 Supported Platforms
 ###################